elisehellwig/frog/README.md

 All data is stored in frogData/data.
 Documentation for the data can be found in frogData/documentation.

-__Required R Packages:__ dismo, ggplot2, raster, rgdal, rgeos, rJava, sp
+__Required R Packages:__ dismo, ggplot2, raster, rgdal, rgeos, rJava, sp, tmap

 ## Files